hathach/tinyusb/docs/porting.md

 ##### dcd_init
 Initializes the USB peripheral for device mode and enables it.

+If the MCU has an internal pull-up, this function should leave it disabled.

 #### dcd_int_enable / dcd_int_disable

 Enables or disables the USB device interrupt(s).
 May be used to prevent concurrency issues when mutating data structures shared between main code and the interrupt handler.